maoschanz/drawing/CONTRIBUTING.md

 To set up a development environment, see [here](#install-from-source-code).

-### Syntax
+### Syntax and comments

-- Use tabs in `.py` files.
 - Use 2 spaces in `.ui` or `.xml` files.
-- Try to not write lines longer than 80 characters.
-- In the python code, use double quotes for strings the user might see, and single quotes otherwise (paths, constants, enumerations, dict keys, …)
 - Good comments explain *why* the code does what it does.
 If a comment explains *what* it does, the comment is useless, or the code is bad.

-I like `GAction`s and i've added wrapper methods for using them, try to use that instead of directly connecting buttons/menu-items to a method.
+- Upon translatable strings, comments explaining the context to translators are welcome.

+**In python code only:**

+- Use actual tabs (4 columns wide).
+- Try to not write lines longer than 80 characters.
+- Use double quotes for strings the user might see, and single quotes otherwise (paths, constants, enumerations, dict keys, …)

 ### UI design

-People sometimes like to design their apps in Glade, while here the main `.ui` files are mere templates filled algorithmically according to the user's settings, you kinda have to run the app to be sure of how your changes to it actually look like.
+People sometimes like to design their apps in Glade, but in Drawing, the main `.ui` files are mere templates filled algorithmically according to the user's settings, so you kinda have to run the app to be sure of how your changes to these files actually look like.

 Try to respect [GNOME Human Interface Guidelines](https://developer.gnome.org/hig/stable/) as much as possible, while making your feature available from the menubar